Lake Wörthersee Eastbay

 46.621190928604, 14.253988265991

 Lake Wörthersee is a true SUP paradise.
-But not only the lake itself promises beautiful paddling moments, its drainage channels also make our hearts beat faster.
-The Sattnitz Stream and the Lend Canal are worth a trip.
+But it's not just the lake itself that promises great paddling moments - the Lend Canal branching off from it is also worth a little SUP tour.

 General information Wörthersee